pgcentralfoundation/pgrx/SAFETY.md

 The `palloc*` family of functions may throw a Postgres error but will not return `nullptr`.

 You should be careful to avoid using data allocated by Postgres after it has been freed.
-In particular, when writing set returning functions, don't directly return data from the arguments without cloning the data into memory owned by Rust.
+In particular, when writing set returning functions, don't directly return referenced data from the arguments without cloning the data into memory owned by Rust.

 ## Rust